initpy/go-book/methods.rst

     | The number is equal to 12
     | The number is equal to 12

-So don't worry, Go knows the type of a reciever, and knowing this it simplifies by accepting ``V.M()`` as a shorthand of ``(&V).M()`` and ``P.M()`` as a shorthand for ``(*P).M()``.
+So don't worry, Go knows the type of a receiver, and knowing this it simplifies by accepting ``V.M()`` as a shorthand of ``(&V).M()`` and ``P.M()`` as a shorthand for ``(*P).M()``.